A Guide to S-Corporations

 Get Professional Help

+Sparked your interest?
 Instead of becoming overwhelmed this is the perfect opportunity to bring in a Tax & Accounting Professional.
-I typically look for a net business income of around $35,000 and the future income earnings expectations before I begin to recommend the S Corporation.
-When growth is expected year over year then the S Corporation usually makes sense at a much earlier stage even when profits in a start-up year are low.
-While a business who expects to maintain consistent levels that are at or below this amount may be best suited to operate as a Schedule C.
+I typically look for a net business income of around $35,000-$40,000 and the future income earnings expectations before I begin to recommend the S-Corporation.

 Book a Paid Consultation